dailydotdev/docs/docs/integrations/sharing-bookmarks.md

 ## GitHub

-A very interesting feature of shareable bookmarks is that of being able to integrate, in real time, the list of bookmarks on your GitHub profile.
+A very interesting feature of shareable bookmarks is that of being able to integrate, in real-time, the list of bookmarks on your GitHub profile.

-In the image below the final result of how they will be show.
+In the image below the final result of how they will be shown.

 ![](https://daily-now-res.cloudinary.com/image/upload/v1644219700/docs/bookmarksGithub12.png)